mrsilver76/itunes_playlist_exporter/README.md

 ### iTunes export to Plex running on same machine

-You have iTunes and Plex running on the same machine.
+You have iTunes and Plex running on the same machine and want to load your playlists into Plex.

 *  Configure `LOCAL_PLAYLIST_LOCATION` and `IGNORE_PREFIX`
 *  Configure `TOKEN`, `SERVER` and `LIBRARY_ID`